-To engage with communities of St. Croix, a combination of kickoff meetings, community visioning meetings and watershed-specific meetings were organized.
+To engage with communities of St. Thomas, a combination of kickoff meetings, community visioning meetings and watershed-specific meetings were organized.
 The meetings were held virtually to maximize attendance and in consideration of the mitigating circumstances of the COVID-19 pandemic.
 The initial kickoff meeting (Kickoff Meeting #1) was intended to introduce USVI DPNR staff to the project, confirm goals and schedule, determine water quality sampling locations, and solicit general input.
 The second kickoff meeting (Kickoff Meeting #2) followed a similar format but was made available to all agencies and departments of the USVI territory government.
 In both meetings, project partners solicited important feedback on what can make a project of this nature successful and what important resources are available.

 The intent of the community visioning meetings was to identify how individuals and agencies can lead, participate in, and collaborate on watershed improvements to achieve the goals of the WMP and the community vision for the future.
-Two community visioning meetings were held for the island of St. Croix (Figure 9), one for residents and one for local business leaders.
+Two community visioning meetings were held for the island of St. Thomas (Figure 9), one for residents and one for local business leaders.
 During these meetings, local stakeholders shared their perspective on environmental challenges within the study watersheds.
 Amongst business leaders, there was almost unanimous consensus that poor water quality and/or flooding has directly impacted their business and that they would benefit from a water quality friendly marketing campaign.
 This was echoed by several residents who have been directly impacted by the repercussions of storm-driven flood events.
-One resident voiced concern about the deteriorated road condition near their food products supplier, "Quality Food", and additionally noted the build up of trash and sediment within the neighboring gut.
+One resident detailed their firsthand account observing a large sediment plume in the bay after one particularly large rain event.

 Figure 9.
-Two virtual town hall meetings were held for St. Croix.
+Two Virtual Town Hall meetings were held for St. Thomas.

-Two watershed-specific community meetings were held for each of the study watersheds (Table 2).
-In the first round of the watershed-specific virtual town hall meetings (Figure 10), the discussions were focused on key areas of concern and best management practice opportunities as they pertain to each individual watershed.
+Two watershed-specific community meetings were held for each of the study watersheds on St. Thomas (Table 2).
+In the first round of watershed-specific virtual town hall meetings (Figure 10), which occurred in the winter of 2021, the discussions were focused on key areas of concern and best management practice opportunities as they pertain to each individual watershed.
 It was during these meetings that stakeholders within the community identified specific locations that would benefit the most from improved stormwater management practices.
 Maps of the watersheds were presented, and community members pointed to specific locations where they have observed flooding or water quality issues firsthand.
+In Bolongo Bay for example, residents brought attention to the erosion of Water Gate Rd, which has been so significant that the road is now referred to by some residents as "pothole alley".